EMT Requirements and Qualifications Overview

 Certification and Licensure

 After completion of a training program, candidates must pass the respective NREMT certification exam.
 Though some states administer their own licensing exams, most accept passage of a certification exam administered by the NREMT.
 The NREMT offers separate exams for each level of EMT certification, and each exam is comprised of both a written, competency portion and a practical demonstration portion.
 EMTs must renew certification every 2-3 years by earning continuing education credits and passing a recertification exam.

-To be eligible for an EMT training program, candidates must have a high school diploma or equivalent degree, as well as a clean criminal record.
+To be eligible for an EMT training program, candidates must have a high school diploma or equivalent degree, and a clean criminal record.
 Aside from formal training, EMTs must also have keen senses, especially eyesight and color vision.
 Physical fitness is also necessary for this position, because EMTs may be required to lift and move people.
-Manual dexterity, alertness and the ability to control one's own emotions are also beneficial for a career in emergency medical services.
+Manual dexterity, alertness, and the ability to control one's own emotions are also beneficial for a career in emergency medical services.

 Salary Info and Career Outlook for EMTs

 As reported by the U.S. Bureau of Labor Statistics (BLS) in May 2015, the median annual salary of EMTs and paramedics was $31,980.
 In the same year, the BLS noted that there were about 236,890 of these workers employed nationwide.
 Jobs for EMTs and paramedics are expected to be in high demand during the coming years; the BLS anticipated that employment in the field would grow 23% from 2012-2022.